smnandre/ux/src/Icons/README.md

 The name of the file is used as the _name_ of the icon (`name.svg` will be named `name`).
 If located in a subdirectory, the _name_ will be `sub-dir:name`.

-### Iconify Icons
+### Icons _On-Demand_

-[Iconify Design](https://iconify.design/) is a huge searchable repository of icons from many different icon sets.
+[ux.symfony.com/icons](https://ux.symfony.com/icons) has a huge searchable repository of icons from many different sets.
 This package provides a way to include any icon found on this site _on-demand_.

-1. Visit [Iconify Design](https://icon-sets.iconify.design/) and search for an icon you'd like to use.
-Once you find one you like, visit the icon's profile page and use the widget to copy its name.
-For instance, https://icon-sets.iconify.design/flowbite/user-solid/ has the name `flowbite:user-solid`.
+1. Visit [ux.symfony.com/icons](https://ux.symfony.com/icons) and search for an icon you'd like to use.
+Once you find one you like, copy one of the code snippets provided.
-2. Just use this name in the [`ux_icon()`](#usage) function and the icon will be fetched (and cached) from the Iconify API.
+2. Paste the snippet into your twig template and the icon will be automatically fetched (and cached).
 3. That's it!

 > [!NOTE]
-> [Local SVG Icons](#local-svg-icons) of the same name will have precedence over _Iconify-on-demand_ icons.
+> [Local SVG Icons](#local-svg-icons) of the same name will have precedence over _on-demand_ icons.

 #### Import Command

-You can import any icon from Iconify to your local directory using the `ux:icons:import` command:
+You can import any icon from [ux.symfony.com/icons](https://ux.symfony.com/icons) to your local directory using the `ux:icons:import` command:

  ```bash
  bin/console ux:icons:import flowbite:user-solid # saved as `flowbite/user-solid.svg` and name is `flowbite:user-solid`